 At-Home Teeth Whitening

 For patients who wish to whiten their teeth at home, our dentists can provide individualized take-home trays for use at their own convenience.
-This treatment involves a series of whitening trays that are to be worn for certain periods of time each day (as instructed by Dr. Mabry or Dr. Vaysman) until the desired outcome is attained.
+This treatment involves a series of whitening trays that are to be worn for certain periods of time each day (as instructed by Dr. Mabry and Dr. Murphy) until the desired outcome is attained.
 With this advanced technique, initial results often appear relatively quickly, and the desired shade of white can generally be achieved after a few weeks.

 Over-the-Counter vs. Professional Teeth Whitening